projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

-Advanced Configuration and Power Interface (ACPI) provides an open standard that operating systems can use to discover and configure computer hardware components to perform power management for example, by monitoring status and putting unused components to sleep.
+Advanced Configuration and Power Interface (ACPI) provides an open standard that operating systems can use to discover and configure computer hardware components to perform power management, for example, by monitoring status and putting unused components to sleep.

 Functions implemented by ACPI include: